dbertella/conf-sketches/jsday-2016/day-2.md

 So HOC are high order functions that, instead, return a component.

+## A Modern debugging experience using DevTools by [@umaar](https://twitter.com/umaar), modern techniques for debugging JavaScript code.

+Umar covered different ways to debug our code using the Chrome DevTools.
+For example he explained how to:
+  - Use Quick Source Pane for faster CSS editing
+  - Trigger pseudo classes in DevTools
+  - Use the animation inspector to change and modify running animations
+  - Try out the official DevTools dark theme
+  - Copy the response of a network resource to your clipboard and much more!

+You can find all this techniques explained in his [slides](https://umaar.github.io/devtools-animated-2016)

 ## A Class Action
 Last talk of the conference by [@unlucio](https://twitter.com/unlucio), a dispute on probably the most controversial feature in ES2016: the `class` keyword.